 In January 2017, Temasek, a Singapore-based investment company, signed a binding commitment to purchase a noncontrolling interest in Verily for an aggregate of \$800 million in cash.
 In the first quarter of 2017, the first tranche of the investment closed and we received \$480 million.
-The second and final tranche is expected to close in the second half of 2017.
 The transaction is accounted for as an equity transaction and no gain or loss was recognized.
 Of the \$480 million received, \$15 million was recorded as noncontrolling interest, based on Temasek's share of the net assets of Verily, and \$465 million was recorded as additional paid-in capital.
-Noncontrolling interest and net loss attributable to noncontrolling interest were not separately presented on our consolidated financial statements as of and for the quarter ended March 31, 2017 as the amounts were not material.
+Noncontrolling interest and net loss attributable to noncontrolling interest were not separately presented on our consolidated financial statements as of and for the quarter ended June 30, 2017 as the amounts were not material.